nerdenough/letterdb/README.md

-# swen303-mini-project
+# SWEN303 Mini Project
-SWEN303 Mini Project
+Contains all the required files for my implementation of the SWEN303 Mini Project.